-Risk-weighted exposures Original exposures Defaulted exposures Third Countries 2022 Average Average over the 2022 Average Average over the 2022 0 0 Average over the Q2 Q3 Q4 last 8 quarters last 12 quarters Q2 Q3 Q4 last 8 quarters last 12 quarters Q2 Q3 Q4 last 8 quarters last 12 quarters Macao 1.73 1.91 2.02 1.56 1.51 1.78 1.92 1.91 1.61 1.59 0.23 0.48 0.43 0.36 0.35 Mozambique 1.45 1.65 1.40 1.35 1.32 1.00 1.11 0.96 0.90 0.88 2.66 2.89 1.78 2.53 2.46
+Risk-weighted exposures Original exposures Defaulted exposures Third Countries 2023 Average over the Average over the 2023 Average over the Average over the 2023 Average over the Average over the Q2 Q3 Q4 last 8 quarters last 12 quarters Q2 Q3 Q4 last 8 quarters last 12 quarters Q2 Q3 Q4 last 8 quarters last 12 quarters Macao 1.44 1.50 1.26 1.66 1.58 1.50 1.58 1.37 1.69 1.62 0.45 0.50 0.45 0.40 0.39 Mozambique 1.31 1.51 1.47 1.42 1.36 0.85 0.92 0.87 0.94 0.90 1.62 1.32 1.16 2.06 2.22

-Source: COREP (Banco de Portugal calculations). | Notes: (a) Based on COREP data with reference date of 31 December 2022.
-The assessment is based on data available up to 20 May 2023. (b) The relevant credit exposures comprise exposures to the private non-financial sector in the banking and trading books of credit institutions subject to own funds requirements associated with credit risk, counterparty risk and free deliveries. (c) Cells in grey represent relative exposures above 1% for individual third countries. (d) The number of institutions included in each identification exercise may change across quarters.
+Source: COREP (Banco de Portugal calculations). | Notes: (a) Based on COREP data with reference date of 31 December 2023.
+The assessment is based on data available up to 4 April 2024. (b) The relevant credit exposures comprise exposures to the private non-financial sector in the banking and trading books of credit institutions subject to own funds requirements associated with credit risk, counterparty risk and free deliveries. (c) Cells in grey represent relative exposures above 1% for individual third countries. (d) The number of institutions included in each identification exercise may change across quarters.

-None of the third countries identified as material for the Portuguese banking system in 2023 is monitored by the ESRB.
-Therefore, the Banco de Portugal will monitor the cyclical systemic risk of all identified material third countries, using the set of macroeconomic and financial indicators described in the methodology adopted by the Banco de Portugal.
+None of the third countries identified as material for the Portuguese banking system in 2024 is currently monitored by the ESRB.3 Therefore, the Banco de Portugal will monitor the cyclical systemic risk of all identified material third countries, using the set of macroeconomic and financial indicators described in the methodology adopted by the Banco de Portugal.

 This list shall be updated annually on the basis of the criteria established to guide the entry/exit of countries into/from the list.
-The tentative date for the next release of the list of material third countries for the Portuguese banking system is 30 June 2024.
+The tentative date for the next release of the list of material third countries for the Portuguese banking system is 30 June 2025.

-According to Decision ESRB/2015/3, the current list of material third countries for the Union's banking system, as adopted by the ESRB on 23 June 2022, includes Brazil, China, Hong Kong, Mexico, Russia, Singapore, Switzerland, Turkey, United Kingdom, and United States of America.
+3 According to Decision ESRB/2015/3, the current list of material third countries for the Union's banking system, as adopted by the ESRB on 23 June 2022, includes Brazil, China, Hong Kong, Mexico, Russia, Singapore, Switzerland, Turkey, United Kingdom, and United States of America.
 The cyclical systemic risk in these countries is, therefore, directly monitored by the ESRB.